 - a.
 Mailers must use the appropriate size label for the sack or tray. - b.
-Mailer-produced barcoded labels must meet the standards in 6.0. - c.
+Mailer-produced barcoded labels must meet the standards in 6.0, and tray labels must be non-adhesive.

+- c.
 All information on barcoded labels must be machine-printed.
 Alterations to preprinted barcoded labels (e.g., handwritten changes) may not be made. - d.
 Barcoded labels must be inserted completely into the label holder on the tray or sack to prevent their loss during transport and processing.